ChrisHughes24/leanstuff1/sets_things.md

 def x : {n : ℕ // 4 ≤ n} := ⟨4, le_refl 4⟩
 lemma four_add_six : ↑x + 6 = 10 := rfl
 ```
-In the first example 4 is the natural and `le_refl 4` is the proof that 4 ≤ 4.
+In the first example 4 is the natural and `le_refl 4` is the proof that 4 ≤ 4. (see TPIL, chapter 7.2 for more on inductive types)

 Any set can be used where a type is expected, in which case the set will be coerced into a subtype.
 ```lean
 def S : set ℕ := {n : ℕ | 4 ≤ n}
 example : ∀ n : S, 4 ≤ (n : ℕ) := λ ⟨n, hn⟩, hn